Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
       -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
                             Globlike search pattern to select red outline images that are projected on top of the reported images (i.e. 'outlinepattern' must yield the same number of images as 'pattern'.
 Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -i OUTLINEIMAGE, --outlineimage OUTLINEIMAGE
-                            A common red-outline image that is projected on top of all images -r REPORTFOLDER, --reportfolder REPORTFOLDER
+                            A common red-outline image that is projected on top of all images -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+                            Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
+If not specified then all sub-folders in the bidsfolder will be processed
+      -r REPORTFOLDER, --reportfolder REPORTFOLDER
                             The folder where the report is saved (default: bidsfolder/derivatives/slicereport)
       --mainopts MAINOPTS [MAINOPTS ...]
                             Main options of slicer (see below). (default: "s 1") --outputopts OUTPUTOPTS [OUTPUTOPTS ...]
                             Output options of slicer (see below). (default: "x 0.4 x 0.5 x 0.6 y 0.4 y 0.5 y 0.6 z 0.4 z 0.5 z 0.6")

     MAINOPTS:
       L                  : Label slices with slice number.